AliGhamar/Levenshtein-edit-distance/README.md

 # Levenshtein-edit-distance
- a simple implementation of Levenshtein edit distance in python I made for no reason..
+Simple implementation of Levenshtein edit distance in python.